 Armyworm species, in particular, exhibit moisture dependency.
 This simply means that the percentage of egg hatch is greater if there is abundant soil moisture.
 Our regional precipitation was relatively normal from January-March (below, left), but 200% wetter than normal in April (right), and the flooding in May could affect egg hatch as well.

-Maps courtesy PRISM program, Oregon State University white=normal; yellow=slightly less; green=approx. 2X increase
+2019 Data and Maps from: the PRISM program, Oregon State University white=normal; yellow=slightly less; green=approx. 2X increase.